AurBrun/TRUEFAD/README.md

 - Tick the box stating that *I accept to install the model...* (we promise that our model is safe to install :blush:) and select *Install*.

 ## Usage
+*Temporary step-by-step procedure is only available for now before publication, video tutorials will be accessible by the end of the year*

 ### TRUEFAD-Cells

 To start TRUEFAD-Cells, do:
 - Drag and drop the `TRUEFAD-Cells DL - 24.08.22.ijm` file into FIJI.
 The FIJI macro editor should appear.
 - Click on the "Run" button.
+- After the "Requirement" window, select your own properties for the image preprocessing and segmentation as well as the myotube retention parameters
+- Select your first directory corresponding to your batch of images (you can go up to 1000 images)
+- Select another directory for results export

 You can try TRUEFAD-Cells on our example image located in the *TRUEFAD\example* folder.
-For this example you can use the default parameter values.
+For this example, you can use the default parameter values.
 After execution, you should find an Excel sheet on your Desktop storing the TRUEFAD-Cells metrics.

-Be aware that TRUEFAD-Cells has been made for square images only so all input images will be automatically cropped to a square before treatement and the rest of the image will be ignored.
+Be aware that TRUEFAD-Cells has been made for square images only so all input images will be automatically cropped to a square before treatment and the rest of the image will be ignored.

+We recommend using grey scale 8-BIT images captured on positive phase contrast with x10 magnification of around 2000x2000 pixel resolution

 ### TRUEFAD-Histo